RUBYLNIK-training-center/materials/lectures/testing_rails.md

 We'll use RSpec as well for testing Ruby on Rails applications.

-In this material, we'll cover 4 different types of tests:
+In this material, we'll cover 3 different types of tests:

 - Model tests
-- Controllers tests
 - Requests tests
 - System tests